-Hobbies: anything creative, exploring nature, canoeing, writing, physics, programming, drawing, music, home improvement projects, videogames, reading
+Hobbies: my work, anything creative, exploring nature, canoeing, writing, physics, programming, drawing, music, home improvement projects, videogames, reading

 About the Workshop

 Sculpture work and mold-making require a lot of space.
 I used to monopolize my college apartment living rooms, but I bought a house in 2006 with a horse barn that I could use for messy work and have expanded and improved my workspace a lot since then.

 Shortly before my son was born, I built a new work area with AC and moved my work out of my house.
 I have always been interested in movie set and theme park design, so I took the opportunity to experiment with stucco and water feature construction in the backyard.
 Once I felt comfortable with the materials, I sculpted the exterior my entire house to look like a refurbished Mediterranean ruin.